Going keto aims to reset or sharpen your body’s insulin response, which excess refined and processed carb intakes has blunted over time.

 - Constantly monitor your blood lipid profile to manage any adverse conditions that may arise from an increase in cholesterol.

-- Progressively reduce the amount of carbohydrates consumed over time to no more than 50g/day.
+- Progressively reduce the amount of carbohydrates consume over time to no more than 50g/day.

 - Add specific keto supplements to your eating plan to make it easier to adhere to this lifestyle and support your efforts to achieve and maintain ketosis.